George P. Johnson: AI and Emerging Technology

 GPJ continues to invest in AI, AR/VR, and robotics through initiatives led by its London Innovation Lab, which drives experimentation across experience design.
 In 2024, a new Associate Director of Decision Science role was introduced to embed data science deeper into strategic planning.

 Sports and Entertainment Expansion

-GPJ has long recognized the power of sports and entertainment to drive emotional brand engagement.
-In 2024, the agency formally launched GPJ Sports Marketing, a dedicated practice designed to connect global brands with fans through strategic sports activations, sponsorship management, and immersive fan experiences.
-The practice was built to integrate seamlessly with GPJ's experiential marketing capabilities, offering clients a holistic approach to sports and entertainment engagement.
+GPJ recognized the power of sports and entertainment to drive emotional brand engagement.
+In 2024, the agency launched GPJ Sports Marketing, a dedicated practice designed to connect global brands with fans through strategic sports activations, sponsorship management, and immersive fan experiences.
+The practice was built to integrate with GPJ's marketing capabilities, offering clients a holistic approach to sports and entertainment engagement.

 In 2023, GPJ formalized the next evolution of its commitment to the space by launching the Sports, Gaming & Entertainment (SGE) Collective, broadening the agency's offerings to uplevel esports, gaming, talent booking, content strategy, and data-led fan engagement.
 The SGE Collective works with properties such as the Olympics, NBA, NFL, F1, and major global tours developing programs that merge brand storytelling with real-time cultural moments.